Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy

-The ingredients for an answer already exist, though they have not been assembled.
-On one side, a line of work on associative memory, from Hopfield networks~\cite{hopfieldNeuralNetworksPhysical1982} through dense associative memories~\cite{krotovDenseAssociativeMemory2016,krotovLargeAssociativeMemory2021} to the modern continuous formulation of Ramsauer et al.~\cite{ramsauerHopfieldNetworksAll2021}, has revealed that each attention head implicitly performs gradient descent on a smooth, confining energy whose minima are stored patterns.
-On the other side, a mature theory of Langevin dynamics~\cite{robertsTweedieExponentialConvergence1996,wellingBayesianLearningStochastic2011,durmusNonasymptoticAnalysisUnadjusted2017} shows how to convert \emph{any} such energy into a sampler for the corresponding Boltzmann distribution: one simply adds calibrated noise to the gradient update.
-Meanwhile, energy-based models~\cite{lecunTutorialEnergyBased2006,songHowTrainEnergyBased2021} and score-based diffusion methods~\cite{songGenerativeModelingEstimating2019,songScoreBasedGenerativeModeling2021} have demonstrated the power of Langevin-type sampling for generation, but rely on black-box neural networks whose scores must be learned.
+The two pieces of an answer have been developed separately and never combined.
+On one side, modern Hopfield networks~\cite{ramsauerHopfieldNetworksAll2021}, building on classical associative memory~\cite{hopfieldNeuralNetworksPhysical1982} and dense associative memories~\cite{krotovDenseAssociativeMemory2016,krotovLargeAssociativeMemory2021}, have revealed that each attention head implicitly performs gradient descent on a smooth, confining energy whose minima are stored patterns.
+On the other side, Langevin dynamics~\cite{robertsTweedieExponentialConvergence1996,wellingBayesianLearningStochastic2011,durmusNonasymptoticAnalysisUnadjusted2017} converts any such energy into a sampler for the corresponding Boltzmann distribution by adding calibrated noise to the gradient update.
+Energy-based models~\cite{lecunTutorialEnergyBased2006,songHowTrainEnergyBased2021} and score-based diffusion methods~\cite{songGenerativeModelingEstimating2019,songScoreBasedGenerativeModeling2021} have demonstrated the power of Langevin-type sampling for generation, but rely on black-box neural networks whose scores must be learned.
 The Energy Transformer~\cite{hooverEnergyTransformer2024} brings Hopfield energies into a deep architecture, yet remains a discriminative model that descends the energy rather than sampling from it.
-The classical retrieval-generation duality (Hopfield networks retrieve, Boltzmann machines sample, and both are defined by the same quadratic interaction energy over binary states~\cite{ackeleyLearningAlgorithmBoltzmann1985}) has not been lifted to the modern continuous setting.
+The classical retrieval-generation duality, in which Hopfield networks retrieve while Boltzmann machines sample over the same energy~\cite{ackleyLearningAlgorithmBoltzmann1985}, has not been lifted to the modern continuous setting.